mwiens91/kb-stopwatch/README.md

 ## Usage

-Press the control key, which you can set with
+To start the stopwatch, press the control key, which you can set with

 ```
 kb-stopwatch --control-key 'keyname'
 ```

-(defaults to `'space'`), to start the stopwatch.
+(defaults to `'space'`).
 Hit the control key again to stop the timer.
 Repeat.